GICSAFePhD/RailML/Layouts/Example_8/Readme.md

 ## Description
 Name: Belgrano C Station

-This example is mentioned in the manuscript titled: "Automatic Railway Signalling Generation for Railways Systems Described on Railway Markup Language (railML)".
-Henceforth, when we refer to the manuscript, we will do it as [[1]](#references).
+This example is the layout of the real-life railway station Belgrano C, in Buenos Aires, Argentina.

 ## Analysis principles